stephaniehobson/stephaniehobson.ca/content/posts/google-tag-manager-intro/index.md

 Rules are when to apply tags.
 The basic one is "on every page".
 Each rule can have multiple conditions so you can combine them to create rules like "if this event is a click and it happened on an element that does not link to this website".

-### Macros
+### Variables

-Macros are just a way to store stuff you're likely to re-use (mostly text or javascript).
+Variables are just a way to store stuff you're likely to re-use (mostly text or javascript).
 There's some pre-populated ones and you can write your own.
-Stuff I've been keeping in macros: our analytics tracking number, a line of javascript that retrieves the page title, and a complex regex that checks if the href of a link takes the user off the current site.
-You reference macros inside tags, rules, and other macros by writing its name in  {{double curly braces}}.
+Stuff I've been keeping in variables: our analytics tracking number, a line of javascript that retrieves the page title, and a complex regex that checks if the href of a link takes the user off the current site.
+You reference variables inside tags, rules, and other variables by writing its name in  {{double curly braces}}.

 ## Example: Tracking page views and external link clicks with Universal Analytics